szegedai/hun_ner_checklist/Testing/README.md

 # hun_ner_checklist

-inv_test.py compares the results of the two models used previusly.
+inv_test.py compares the results of the two models used previously.